JorisPianezze/mesonh_beta_test_guide/docs/source/documentation/users_guide/executables_namelists/namelists/nam_diag_satellite_simulator.rst

    "BT", "Brightness temperature (K)", "2D"

-To simulate an instrument, use the code given in the following tables reproduced from the RTTOV users guide (see https://www.nwpsaf.eu/site/software/rttov).
+To simulate an instrument, use the code given in the following tables reproduced from the `RTTOV website <https://nwpsaf.eu/site/software/rttov/>`_.
-For example, to simulate both all the SEVIRI channels of MSG-2 and all the AMSU-B channels of NOAA-16, write in DIAG1.nam
+For example, to simulate both all the SEVIRI channels of MSG-2 and all the AMSU-B channels of NOAA-16, you can use the following namelist in :file:`DIAG1.nam` :

 .. code-block:: fortran